 I’ve used Node.js for a variety of projects.
 I got started with Node.js when I wanted to build an API for a collection of Hopscotch Tools I made.
 Once familiar with routing, I moved on to writing backend apps like the Treasure Hacks Discord Bot as well as full stack apps.

-I’m always eager to build the next app that creates new and interesting experiences.
-Feel free to check out the rest of my projects or contact me [email protected] if you have an opportunity!
+I’m always looking for opportunities to build out a new idea or experience.
+Feel free to check out the rest of my projects or contact me [email protected] if you have an inquiry!